Prajwal-PS7/Dynatrace_Custom_Monitoring/README.md

 This script is provided as-is without any warranty.
 Use it at your own risk and ensure that you understand its impact on your system before execution.

-For detailed information about the Universal Discovery Agent (UDAgent) and its configuration, refer to the official documentation provided by the OEM (MicroFocus / OpenText).
+For detailed information about the 3rd party integration and its configuration, refer to the official documentation provided by the OEM (Dynatrace).